About This Strategic Research Area

 ECpE department research in this area focuses on:

-- energy system planning and modeling
+- Power grid planning and design

-- power systems security
+- Cyber-physical power systems security

 This research has applications in areas such as renewable energy, electric vehicles, and the smart grid.